0install/0install-dotnet/README.md

 The source code does not contain version numbers.
 Instead the version is determined during CI using [GitVersion](https://gitversion.net/).

 To build on Windows install [Visual Studio 2019 v16.8 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.
 To build on Linux or macOS run `./build.sh`.
-Note: Some parts of the project can only be built on Windows and are skipped in Linux/macOS builds.

 ## Contributing